 Compact the bottom of the excavation with suitable equipment.
-Compact the soil beneath footing excavation (whether dug to the bottom of footing or over-excavated) to a density not less than 95% of the maximum density as determined by AASHTO T180 for a minimum depth of 2 feet below the bottom of the excavation or to the depth shown in the Plans before backfilling begins.
-Perform at least one density determination at each footing excavation at a depth of one to 2 feet below the bottom of the excavation.
-Compact the backfill in footing excavations which have been over-excavated in 12 inches maximum loose lifts to a density not less than 95% of the maximum density as determined by AASHTO T180 to the bottom of footing elevation.
-Perform at least one density determination in each lift of backfill at each footing excavation.
+Compact the soil beneath footing excavation (whether dug to the bottom of footing or over-excavated) to a density not less than 95% of the maximum density as determined by FM 1-T180, Method D for a minimum depth of 2 feet below the bottom of the excavation or to the depth shown in the Plans before backfilling begins.
+For every 500 ft of excavation or isolated compaction operation, perform two Quality Control (QC) density tests with a 12 inch depth of measurement: one QC density test with the gauge placed at an elevation of 1 foot below the bottom of the excavation and one QC density test with the gauge placed at the bottom of the excavation in accordance with FM 1-T238.
+Compact the backfill in footing excavations which have been over-excavated to a density not less than 95% of the maximum density as determined by FM 1-T180, Method D. Ensure that the maximum lift thickness after compaction does not exceed 6 inches.
+For every 500 ft of backfill or isolated compaction operation, perform at least one QC density test.
+The Engineer will conduct one density verification test per every 4 QC test, with a minimum of one density test below the bottom of the excavation and one density test in the backfill.
+Verification comparison criteria and resolution procedures will be in accordance with 120-10.4 except replace AASHTO T99, Method C with FM 1-T180, Method D.